Please let us know of any incidents and we’ll add them to this dossier.

 Well intervention Equipment is back on site (blue, with wire line running over the top to reel at ground level).

-Scaffolding covers the whole rig (white, behind).
+Scaffolding covers the whole rig (the rig is white, behind).

 6th Oct – Unsafe Working at Height?